rednafi/rednafi.com/content/go/type_assertion_vs_type_switches.md

 Type assertion in Go lets you access an interface's underlying concrete type.
 It's a way to get the dynamic type of an interface variable.
-The syntax is `i.(T)`, where `i` is a variable with interface type and `T` is the type you're asserting.
+The syntax is `i.(T)`, where `i` is a variable of interface type and `T` is the type you're asserting.

 ### Basic usage